smurphy823/Online-Offline-Budget-Trackers/README.md

   ## Installation
-  npm i
+  npm i to install all packages within the package.json file

   ## Usage
-  See deployed applicatoin on heroku https://stark-tor-23631.herokuapp.com/
+  Make sure to have all dependencies installed

   ## License
   MIT